Pay increases in private industry and in State and local government were similar on average between 1981 and 1998.

 These data on earnings are a product of the BLS Employment Cost Trends program.
 More information is in "Compensation Cost Trends in Private Industry and State and Local Governments" (PDF 67K), by Albert E. Schwenk, Compensation and Working Conditions, Fall 1999.

-Bureau of Labor Statistics, U.S. Department of Labor, The Editor's Desk, Pay gains similar for workers in private industry and State and local government over past two decades on the Internet at http://www.bls.gov/opub/ted/1999/oct/wk3/art05.htm (visited April 17, 2014).
+Bureau of Labor Statistics, U.S. Department of Labor, The Economics Daily, Pay gains similar for workers in private industry and State and local government over past two decades at https://www.bls.gov/opub/ted/1999/oct/wk3/art05.htm (visited October 06, 2022).